Setting up a Tezos Node in 5 steps

 Our package has a configuration file to help set it up stored at

 /etc/octez/node.conf.
 By default we have assumed that the software will run as user tezos and group tezos in a directory called

 /var/tezos/node.
 Similarly, we will log output into /var/log/tezos.
 You can change the details in the configuration file to suit your needs.

 /var/tezos will need to be a large partition capable of storing the blockchain.
-Setup the user and group and make the node directory as follows:
+The package installation automatically adds a tezos user and group.

 Assume the role of tezos and initialise the node.
 We have used sensible defaults for a rolling node on the production blockchain (called mainnet).
 The node will listen on port 9732 to exchange information on the Tezos gossip network and offer an RPC service to local users on port 8732.
 By running an RPC service, we will be able to connect to the node locally.

 sudo su - tezos octez-node config init --data-dir /var/tezos/node \ --network=mainnet \ --history-mode=rolling \ --net-addr="[::]:9732" \ --rpc-addr="127.0.0.1:8732"

 You can change the settings above to suit your needs.
 For example, you might want to allow the RPC service on your local network so that you can connect your Tezos wallet to a node you maintain.

 If you were to start the node now, it would start to download the blockchain from the very first block.
 On a test network, this will be quick, but on mainnet it will be very slow and will take weeks.
 For a head-start, we fetch a snapshot and import it.
 Do these operations using the tezos user.